ShashankSingh614/EIR-Emergency-Imperative-Response-/README.md

 ## Overview

-EIR is a project developed by Shashank Singh and Pranay Tiwari to serve as a virtual paramedic during emergencies.
-The program allows users to send a short video and live location to nearby hospitals and police stations via email.
-Additionally, an AI system provides step-by-step guidance on life-saving measures.
+EIR serves as a virtual paramedic in emergencies, allowing users to send videos and live locations to nearby hospitals and police via email.
+The AI system provides step-by-step life-saving guidance.

 ## Features